Python-Markdown/markdown/docs/contributing.md

 Keep paragraphs reasonably short.

+With the exception of code blocks, limit line length to 79 characters.
+You may want to use your editor's tools to automatically hard wrap lines of text.

 Don't use abbreviations such as 'e.g.' but instead use the long form, such as 'For example'.